My Shopping Cart

 In the 2019 report, Fortnite posted the largest annual gain.
 Fortnite moved up 113 places rising to #86.
 And it has continued its popularity among boys rising to an impressive #33.

-The study has a number of attributes that they rate brands on.
+The study has several attributes that they rate brands on.
 One of these attributes is "social".
 Fortnite is one of the top-rating brands on this metric.

 "The way the kids are playing Fortnite in duos, quads, and squads they are connected with friends while they play.
 They are virtually connected because they are not actually in the same room, even in the same city, necessarily," said Michelle Poris from Smarty Pants.